Frequently Asked Questions about Labyrinths

 How do you walk a labyrinth?

-To prepare, you may want to sit quietly to reflect before walking the labyrinth.
+To prepare, you may want to sit quietly and reflect before walking the labyrinth.
 Some people come with questions, others just to slow down and take time out from a busy life.
 Some come to find strength to take the next step.
 Many come during times of grief and loss.
-Its winding path becomes a metaphor for our journey and where we find ourselves on the path.
-There is really no right or wrong way to walk a labyrinth.
+Its winding path becomes a metaphor for our journey and where we find ourselves on our path.

 Is it like a maze?